Hidestor/Deep-neural-network/README.md

     the data so that new unlabeled data can be presented to the model and a likely label can be guessed or predicted for that piece of unlabeled data.

-Download dataset from the following links:
+### Download dataset from the following links:

-     Download train data set from this link
+   a) Download train data set from this link

         https://drive.google.com/file/d/0BzIqj5JgNb5RRlo1aUwyTDNEdzg/view

-    Download validation data set from this link
+   b) Download validation data set from this link

         https://drive.google.com/open?id=0BzIqj5JgNb5Ra0duNW95UDNHN0U